 The capped call transactions are accounted for as separate transactions from the 2026 Convertible Notes and classified as equity instruments; thus, they are recorded as a reduction to additional paid-in capital on the condensed consolidated balance sheets.
-The capped calls will not be subsequently re-measured as long as the conditions for equity classification continue to be met.
+The capped calls are not re-measured as long as the conditions for equity classification continue to be met.

-The Company incurred \$0.9 million of debt issuance costs relating to the issuance of the 2026 Convertible Notes, which were recorded as a reduction to the notes on the condensed consolidated balance sheets.
+The Company incurred \$0.9 million of debt issuance costs relating to the issuance of the 2026 Convertible Notes, which were recorded as a reduction to the carrying value of the notes on the condensed consolidated balance sheets.
 The debt issuance costs are being amortized and recognized as additional interest expense over the six-year contractual term of the notes using the effective interest rate method.

-If the 2026 Convertible Notes were converted on March 31, 2024, the holders of the 2026 Convertible Notes would have received common shares with an aggregate value of \$28.5 million based on the Company's closing stock price of \$2.39 as of March 28, 2024.
+If the 2026 Convertible Notes were converted on September 30, 2024, the holders of the 2026 Convertible Notes would have received common shares with an aggregate value of \$12.4 million based on the Company's closing stock price of \$1.04 as of September 30, 2024.